 Our community page, Sourdough Nation, had a healthy following of bakers world wide.
 A place to share all things sourdough, ask for or offer advice, post recipes and share photos.
 We saw a huge increase in members after lockdown and it is now at over 11,000.
 What became clear pretty quickly was that there were an awful lot of people who had never baked before, let alone attempted sourdough before lockdown, looking for like minded people to assist them on their journey.
 It really is a journey, it’s not something you can master over night and also requires a huge amount of patience, which, as we discovered, came as a shock to some!

 The month of May approached and it was clear that although we were keen to run King of the Sourdough it wouldn’t take it’s usual form.
 In the past we would ask bakers every week to post a photo of their loaf and a winner would be declared, once a week, for 8 weeks.
 The winner from each week was invited to The Cookery School above our shop in Chipping Sodbury in September (not forgetting to bring a loaf to be judged).
-A lovely day of baking and sharing all things sourdough ensued and finally a winner declared.
+A lovely day of baking in our Rofco Oven and sharing all things sourdough ensued and finally a winner declared.

 With all the enthusiastic bakers out there there was no question about whether to run the competition, the question was ‘how would we do it?’
 It didn’t seem fair to put newbie bakers up against more experienced ones and so the ‘lockdown loafer’ and ‘master baker’ categories were born.